Contactless Mobile Payments

 What have we done so far?

-We issued information requests to a wide range of selected participants in the contactless mobile payments sector in September 2016, using our powers under the Financial Services (Banking Reform) Act 2013.
+To helps us understand more about contactless mobile payments, we issued information requests to a wide range of selected participants in the contactless mobile payments sector in the autumn of 2016 and a further information request in the summer of 2017, using our powers under the Financial Services (Banking Reform) Act 2013.
 This followed an initial engagement with the relevant stakeholders where we requested their comments on our draft information request.
-We are now analysing the responses.